Nat Berhe

-Natnael Sabhato Berhe (born July 6, 1991) is a former American football free safety.
-He was drafted by the New York Giants in the fifth round of the 2014 NFL Draft.
+Natnael Sabhato Berhe (born July 6, 1991) is an American former professional football safety.
+He was selected by the New York Giants in the fifth round of the 2014 NFL draft.
 He played college football at San Diego State.

-Early years
+Early life

 Berhe was born in Fontana, California, and attended Colton High School.
-His mother, Judy, is African American; his father, Berhe Asfaha, emigrated from Eritrea in 1970.
+His mother, Judy, is African American; his father, Berhe Asfaha, emigrated from the Province of Eritrea in Ethiopia in 1970.
 During his youth, his family owned a gas station.
 His cousin Isaac Amanios, also an immigrant from Eritrea, was killed in the 2015 San Bernardino shooting.

 Berhe played two years of varsity football as a defensive back and running back and also lettered twice in track and field.
 He was also a member of the honor society.
 During his senior year, he was named a team captain for the Colton Yellow Jackets.
 Additionally that year he had 47 tackles, one interception, and 32 rushes for 182 yards.
 His best game of the year came against Cajon High, where he recorded 11 tackles (four assisted).
-His efforts in his senior year earned him a spot on the All-CIF defensive team.
+His efforts in his senior year earned him a spot on the All-California Interscholastic Federation (CIF) defensive team.